‘Enterprise Environment Factors’ and ‘Organisational Process Assets’: EEF vs OPA

 Organizational process assets (OPAs) are the plans, processes, policies, procedures, and knowledge bases specific to and used by the performing organization.

-Organization Process Assets comprise of plans, processes, guidelines, and knowledge formulated by the organization which is used in the management of the project.
+Organization Process Assets comprise plans, processes, guidelines, and knowledge formulated by the organization which is used in the management of the project.
 Many businesses develop a wide range of templates, procedures, plans, registers, and evaluation tools to help in the management of the project.
-According to PMI, Organization Process Assets typically lies in two categories.
+According to PMI, Organization Process Assets typically lie in two categories.
 One is documentation which includes both present documents and historic records while the other is knowledge repositories that combine and organize the information and make it handy.
 These sources of information help project managers in achieving their ultimate project objectives.